 What if you didn’t have to do the hard stuff that comes with managing a website — the site security, updates, and maintenance?

-In this article, we’ll explore managed WordPress and why it might be right for you.
+In this article, we’ll explore a type of service called managed WordPress hosting, and we’ll see why it might be right for you.

 Let’s get started.

-To understand managed WordPress, let’s discuss different hosting solutions and how they affect your site.
+To understand managed WordPress plans, let’s discuss different hosting solutions and how they affect your site.

 The first one is Shared Hosting.
 This hosting service is as straightforward as it sounds — shared.
 If you opt for this plan, you must share and utilize hosting resources with multiple users.